ebuchman/blog/content/posts/bitcoin.md

 It suggests that our international institutions could be grounded, not in military prowess and colonial conquest, but in our ability to harness energy for computation.
-And it suggests a layering, a fractal hierarchy of money, stretching from the more objective and anonymous work of harnessing electrical energy, to the communal and self-sustaining work of growing food and caring for each other.
+And it suggests a layering, a fractal hierarchy of money, stretching from the more objective and anonymous work of harnessing electrical energy, to the more communal and self-sustaining work of growing food and caring for each other.
 It is on the basis of this more humane foundation that we might expect to build a more sustainable society.

 [tweet-bitcoin-tesla]: https://twitter.com/buchmanster/status/1358816115284193281